mikerunnals/TinyPublisher/README.md

 Thus a goal of this Package is that there is little to no refactoring nessisary when swithcing to Swift Combine.

 Testing: example code unit test will be maintained that tests the ablity of TinyPublisher to be swapped out for Swift Combine.
 How todo this?

+Examples:

+Idea: an example app using TinyPublisher to implement dynamic Feature Flags.